Serving families from our offices in Merrillville for 15 years.

 The differences between sole, joint, legal and physical custody can make a difference in your approach to parenting and co-parenting your children.
 Child support, visitation rights and parenting time issues are determined based on the specific circumstances that surround you and your child.
+The judge will always consider what’s in the child’s best interests when making these decisions.
 In general, the Indiana Parenting Time Guidelines provide for the minimum amount of contact between children and the non-custodial parent.
 Non-custodial parents can request more time with their children than the minimum when this additional time is appropriate or realistic.
 Conversely, custodial parents may pursue limitations on parenting time if necessary to protect the interests of the child.

-Shared parenting can make a big difference in Youngster sustain payments.
-Indiana courts may reduce the Youngster sustain obligation of the non-custodial parent depending on the amount of time each year that the child stays with that parent for overnight visits.
+Shared parenting can make a big difference in child support payments.
+Indiana courts may reduce the financial obligation of the non-custodial parent depending on the amount of time each year that the child stays with that parent for overnight visits.

 Modifications to Child Custody, Child Support and Parenting Time (Visitation)

-Child custody, youngster sustain and parenting time orders can be modified after divorce or after previously established paternity orders.
+The terms of child custody, child support and parenting time orders can be modified after divorce or after previously established paternity orders.
 It is important to understand that such modifications should be accepted and adopted by the court.
 You would be well advised to avoid a modification of these orders based on a verbal agreement or understanding with the other party.
 Without a signed order from a judge, you run the risk of being held to the prior order by the court, regardless of your verbal understanding or agreement.
-You should not attempt to modify youngster sustain without a child support attorney on your side.
+This will likely create another legal issue for you to handle.
+You should not attempt to modify child support without a child support attorney on your side.

 Child custody can be changed for various reasons, and even by agreement of the parties.
 A modification in child custody usually requires a showing of a substantial and ongoing change of circumstances from the prior order, and a showing that such a change would be in the best interests of your child.

 - Examples supporting a custody change are numerous, and any one reason, in and of itself, may not be enough to warrant a change in custody, even if the same reason was sufficient in another case.
 Courts evaluate changes in custody on a case-by-case basis.
-Youngster sustain can be changed if there is an ongoing, continuous and substantial change in circumstances that makes the current support amount unreasonable, or if a year has passed since the prior order and the support payment would increase or decrease by at least 20 percent.
+Child support can be changed if there is an ongoing, continuous and substantial change in circumstances that makes the current support amount unreasonable.
+For example, if the child has recently started a private school, the supporting parent may need to pay part of these expenses by increasing child support payments.
+Or if a year has passed since the prior order and the support payment would increase or decrease by at least 20 percent.

-- Examples of reasons for youngster sustain modification also are numerous and can include situations such as a job loss, a child custody change, the birth of another child, relocation of a parent or an income change, among many other possible circumstances.
+- Examples of reasons for child support modification also are numerous and can include situations such as a job loss, a child custody change, the birth of another child, relocation of a parent or an income change, among many other possible circumstances.

 Child in Need Cases